SARAH SHERMAN

 About

-I’m not the SNL cast member.
-I’m a multidisciplinary creative director, strategist, and writer with a nonlinear background.
-I come from film, journalism, advertising, and New York City.
+Unfortunately, I’m not Sarah Sherman, the SNL cast member.
+I’m a multidisciplinary brand marketer and writer working at the intersection of strategy and creative.
+I come from film, journalism, advertising, emerging tech, and New York City.

-When I’m not working, I’m reading New York restaurant reviews from my house in San Francisco, dressing my toddler like Jeff Daniels, and petting every pitbull I see.
+When I’m not working, I’m writing short stories from my house in San Francisco, reading New York restaurant news, and petting every pitbull pup I see

 Coaching